Skip to main content

 3 - src: /sites/elevidyshcp/files/2024-08/ELE-HCP-3.3-Crescent-8green-001.json / styles: top: 2560px;right: -332px;width: 550px;height: 1240px; / flip x: 0

-Weekly safety monitoring is required for at least 3 months (or longer, if clinically indicated) to assess liver function, platelet count, and troponin-I levels.1
+Weekly safety monitoring is required for at least 3 months after ELEVIDYS infusion (or longer, if clinically indicated).
+Use the below schedule, which was informed by FDA guidance and leading medical experts, as a guide.

 Testing table